joshi-sh/rsvp-lang/README.md

 RSVP allows for functions as purely functional transforms of inputs to outputs.
 Transforms do not allow side-effects: side-effects can be caused within an event block by updating a member variable or `raise`ing an event the container understands.

-RSVP translates to ECMAScript 5, and aims to be run under the Nashorn JavaScript Engine to allow interperability with other JVM languages.
+RSVP translates to ~~ECMAScript 5, and aims to be run under the Nashorn JavaScript Engine to allow interperability with other JVM languages~~ ES6 and runs on Node.

 ## Code examples